Poltronesofà UK: 2014: Partnership with House of Fraser

 In May 2014, a pilot partnership with United Kingdom department store chain House of Fraser commenced, with ScS concessions opening in three stores in the North East of England.
 Following its success, the concessions were rolled out at a further thirty six House of Fraser stores, under their ‘For Living’ brand during 2014.
 The House of Fraser For Living website was launched in September 2014.

 In November 2018, this arrangement was discontinued, due to House of Fraser going into administration.
 They pulled out of the stores on 16 January 2019.

 2015: Return to Stock Market

 In January 2015, ScS returned to the stock market, with an opening price of 185p a share.
 The stock market return was directed by Alan Smith, former chief executive of Somerfield.

-ScS currently has 101 stores located in England, Scotland and Wales, in addition to an online store at ScS.co.uk, first available in 2009, but relaunched in July 2014.
+ScS had 101 stores located in England, Scotland and Wales, in addition to an online store, first available in 2009, but relaunched in July 2014.

+2024: Poltronesofà takeover

+In October 2023, ScS accepted a £99.4 million cash offer from the Italian upholstery group Poltronesofà.
+The acquisition was approved by ScS shareholders in December 2023 and completed in January 2024, after which ScS delisted from the London Stock Exchange.

+Poltronesofà stated it had acquired ScS to enter a key market and support the next stage of its development, providing the capital needed to accelerate its ambitions.

+A large scale refurbishment programme of stores began following the take over, with the group investing around £57 million in redesigning the UK estate.
+The takeover was followed by a series of senior departures at ScS, including chief executive Steve Carson, and in October 2024 Poltronesofà appointed Cristian Biasoni as group chief executive.

+2026: Rebrand to poltronesofà

+On 9 March 2026, Mike Schmidt, formerly a finance director at DFS and B&M, was appointed chief executive of Poltronesofà's UK division.

+On 12 March 2026, all 97 UK stores relaunched under the poltronesofà brand, initially trading as "poltronesofà at ScS" to have a smooth transition to the other brand, completing the transition of the UK business from ScS to poltronesofà.
+The relaunch followed the £57 million programme to redesign the store estate around the group's Italian-inspired sofa and armchair collections.